Updated on: 17 Jan 2020.

 How does Auto Sweep Account work?

 In auto sweep Firstly you have to define a threshold amount to the bank.
-The money up to that limit will remain in your saving account and you will earn regular saving account interest on that.
+The money up to that limit will remain in your savings account and you will earn regular savings account interest on that.

-In case you need more money than your bank balance, the FD will automatically reversed-sweep into your saving account and your transaction will be processed.
+In case you need more money than your bank balance, the FD will automatically reversed-sweep into your savings account and your transaction will be processed.

 This whole process is being performed automatically by the bank & you don’t have to do any manual work at the time of Sweep in or sweep out.

 Take an example